 Old Gippsland Rd.
 Lilydale.
 Good car parking available.

-Wray Crescent, My Evelyn.
-The site of the original Mt Evelyn Station has plenty of car parking and community facilities with toilets nearby.
+My Evelyn, Wray Crescent.
+The site of the original Mt Evelyn station has plenty of car parking and community facilities with toilets nearby.

 My Evelyn, Monbulk Rd.
 Car parking available.

-Warburton Highway, Wandin North.
-Near the site of the original Wandin Station.
+Wandin, off the Warburton Highway, Near the site of the original Wandin station.
 Car parking and picnic areas available.

-Seville Station, Seville.
-Car parking available near the original station site on the north side of Victoria Rd.
+Seville station, Car parking available near the original station site on the north side of Victoria Rd.
 Carriage Cafe is a short walk on the south side of Victoria Rd.

 Killara Station, between Seville and Woori Yallock.
 Car parking available in Kylie Lane.
 Picnic tables available also.

-Woori Yallock Station.
-Car parking available at the bottom of Syme Rd.
+Woori Yallock station.
+Car parking and horse facilities available at the bottom of Syme Rd.